-View and export your customer base data within the Reports section at the top of your ReCharge Dashboard.
+View and export your customer base data within the Settings > Reports section at the top of your ReCharge Dashboard.
 At the top, select the Customer Reports tab.
 From here you can track your subscriber growth trends.
 This will include lifetime data and will not be date-specific.
 To export reports, scroll down to the bottom of this page and click the report you want.
 It will begin to download and a CSV file.
 This includes:

 - Customers: Billing and shipping details for each customer.
 Includes all customers including inactive customers.

 - Inactive customers: Cancelled customers, including time and reason for cancellation

 - Actions: A history of customer actions such as skipping a delivery or updating a billing address

 - Next orders: Summary of your customers next orders.
 This includes all inactive customers.

 - Subscribers per item: Number of customers that are subscribed to a specific item.
 Includes total units per subscription product and total subscriptions per item.

 - Subscribers per interval: Total of customers per-product order frequency.
 Example: Monthly, or annually.